-\begin{cor_dege_viro_even} The Renaudineau-Shaw spectral sequences computing the homology and the cohomology of the hypersurface $\X\subset\R\P^n$ constructed from a Viro triangulation $K\in(V_d^n)_{n,d\geq 1}$ and a sign distribution $\varepsilon\in C^0(K;\F_2)$ degenerates at the second page. \end{cor_dege_viro_even}
+\begin{cor_dege_viro_even} The Renaudineau--Shaw spectral sequences computing the homology and the cohomology of the hypersurface $\X\subset\R\P^n$ constructed from a Viro triangulation $K\in(V_d^n)_{n,d\geq 1}$ and a sign distribution $\varepsilon\in C^0(K;\F_2)$ degenerate at the second page. \end{cor_dege_viro_even}